-How you receive your refund depends on the method you used when paying to your account.
+How you get your refund depends on the method you used to pay your bill.

-Electronic Bank Draft or Check - A 14-day hold is required before we can issue a refund of a bank draft/check.
-If you would like the refund before the end of the 14 day holding period, we will need a bank statement showing the transaction has cleared (online is accepted.)
-Alternatively, you can send a letter on bank letterhead indicating that the payment has cleared and is not in dispute.
-The letter must include amount, date cleared, bank employee name and contact number.
+- Electronic bank draft or check: We require a 14-day hold before we refund bank drafts or checks.
+If you want the refund before then, send us a bank statement showing the transaction has cleared (an online statement is OK).
+Or, ask your bank to send us a letter on their letterhead showing that the payment has cleared and isn’t in dispute.
+The letter must include amount, date cleared, bank employee name, and contact number.

-A voided check from the same bank account.
+- Voided check from the same bank account

-Credit/Debit Card - Your refund will be processed back to the card you used to make the payment.
+- Credit or debit card: We’ll apply your refund to the card you used to make your payment.